DPPIN: A Biological Repository of Dynamic Protein-Protein Interaction Network Data: Generated Data in

-To realize the mentioned methodologies into dynamic PPINs, we select twelve static network datasets (constructed by High-Throughput Protein-Protein Interactions of yeast cells~\footnote{\url{https://www.inetbio.org/yeastnet/downloadnetwork.php}}) and GSE3431 gene expression data~\cite{tu2005logic} to generate twelve dynamic network datasets in our \name\ repository.

-In Table~\ref{TB:static_data}, we show the twelve selected static protein-protein interaction network datasets, which are detected by different protein identification methods.
-For example, in HT-Krogan (LCMS)~\cite{krogan2006global}, the authors identified proteins by the liquid chromatography tandem mass spectrometry (i.e., LCMS).
-As for the corresponding temporal gene expression values, the selected GSE3431 gene expression data~\cite{tu2005logic} is widely adopted and can be downloaded from the Gene Expression Omnibus~\footnote{\url{https://www.ncbi.nlm.nih.gov/geo/download/?acc=GSE3431}}.
-In GSE3431, each gene coding protein has thirty-six observed gene expression values at thirty-six timestamps.
-To be specific, those thirty-six timestamps consist of three successive metabolic cycles of yeast cells, each cycle has twelve time intervals, and each time interval occupies twenty-five minutes.
-Therefore, we could totally have thirty-six timestamps for each generated dynamic network in \name.
+To obtain two necessary inputs of the above-mentioned methods to generate dynamic PPIN structures, we select 12 static networks from \textit{High-Throughput Protein-Protein Interactions of yeast cells}\footnote{\url{https://www.inetbio.org/yeastnet/downloadnetwork.php}} for the matrix $\bm{A}$ in Eq.~\ref{eq:dyanmic_adj}, and the \textit{GSE3431 gene expression data}~\cite{tu2005logic}\footnote{\url{https://www.ncbi.nlm.nih.gov/geo/download/?acc=GSE3431}} for the time-aware sequence $S_{i}(t)$ in Eq.~\ref{eq:hierarchy} and Eq.~\ref{eq:threshold}.
+In GSE3431, each gene coding protein has 36 observed gene expression values at 36 timestamps.
+To be specific, those 36 timestamps consist of 3 successive metabolic cycles of yeast cells, where each cycle occupies 12 timestamped intervals, and each time interval occupies 25 minutes in the real world.
+Thus, we could totally have 36 timestamps for each generated dynamic network in \name.